-The public PAQ and PAQS databases each contains thermodynamic data for all four phase types and can be used for calculating Pourbaix diagrams.
+The public PAQ database contains thermodynamic data for all four phase types and can be used for calculating Pourbaix diagrams.
 They have been designed specifically for the purpose of demonstrating the POURBAIX module functionality in Thermo-Calc.
 However, these databases only allow you to perform test calculations for simple cases with major phases in which only a few elements can be considered.